BackofenLab/MICA/README.md

 The MICA software offers beside its [Graphical user interface (GUI)](#GUI) also a Commandline interface (CLI) for the use of MICA in automated processing pipelines.
 To enable the CLI, you have to run MICA while using the `--curves` parameter with an according input file (see details below).
 If this parameter is provided, no GUI is started but directly an alignment is computed using the provided parameters.
+Currently, the CLI provides as an output the shifted x-coordinates for all input coordinates.

 The available commandline parameters are: